 How to say it: broo-SKET-uh

 How to eat it: In summer, you can’t go wrong with the classic tomato-garlic-basil-balsamic combo.
 In fall and winter, swap in roasted butternut squash cubes with sage and fig jam.
 In spring, use marinated artichokes or a parsley pesto.
-Or make a meal out of it with this Chicken Bruschetta recipe.
+Or make a meal out of it with Chicken Bruschetta.

 Pro tip: In Italian, the stress usually falls on the penultimate (second to last) syllable of a word.